What is multiple endocrine neoplasia type 2?

-Multiple endocrine neoplasia type 2 (also known as MEN2) is a hereditary condition (condition passed down through families) that increases the likelihood of tumors in the hormone-secreting endocrine system (system of glands and organs that make and release hormones), particularly in the thyroid, parathyroid and adrenal glands.
+Multiple endocrine neoplasia type 2 (also known as MEN2) is a hereditary condition (condition passed down through families) that increases the likelihood of tumors in the endocrine system (system of glands and organs that make and release hormones), particularly in the thyroid, parathyroid and adrenal glands.

 The following conditions are caused by MEN2:

 - Medullary thyroid cancer (MTC), a type of cancer that affects the thyroid gland

 - Pheochromocytomas (tumors in the adrenal glands, small glands on top of the kidneys)